psNSXT/psNSXT/README.md

   * For Feature Requests, please use the [issues](https://github.com/alagoutte/psNSXT/issues) register with details of what's required.
   * For code contribution (bug fixes, or feature request), please request fork psNSXT, create a feature/fix branch, add tests if needed then submit a pull request.

+# Contact

+Currently, @alagoutte started this project and will keep maintaining it.
+Reach out to me via [Twitter](#Author), Email (see top of file) or the [issues](https://github.com/alagoutte/psNSXT/issues) Page here on GitHub.
+If you want to contribute, also get in touch with me.

 # List of available command
 ```powershell